-Descriptive approach was used so that the problem at hand can be described in-depth.
-The techniques and tools were to be used in collection of data; questionnaires, interviews, and secondary data such as reports and journals.
-This type of design is preferable for reason not limited to the fact that it allowed for in-depth understanding of the subject under investigation.
+Descriptive approach was used so that the problem at hand could be described in-depth.
+The techniques and tools that were used in collection of data were; questionnaires, interviews, and secondary data such as reports and journals.
+This type of design is preferable for reason not limited to the fact that it was allowed for in-depth understanding of the subject under investigation.
 Above all it was allowed for the collection of data from across-section of respondents in the shortest time possible using the appropriate instrument.